TakeAsh/EnumHelper/README.md

-﻿# Enum Helper class
+﻿# Enum Helper Class
-- It helps:
-  - binding an enum with description to ComboBox
+- It helps binding an enum with description to ComboBox.
-  - XML serializing an enum as attribute
 - Enum item description come from:
   1. localized resource (EnumType_ItemName)
   1. default resource (EnumType_ItemName)